 Use this agenda week after week.

-The weekly meeting agenda includes all of the steps that you need to take when getting together with your team, whether in a formal or informal setting.
+The team meeting agendas for each of your teams should include all of the steps that you need to take when getting together with your team, whether in a formal or informal setting.
 Make sure that the mood fits your company culture and everyone knows that they are coming to the meeting expecting to do work and solve problems.
 Make sure that you have time for the staff to add an agenda topic that they need to work with the team on.

 Here's our recommended weekly team meeting agenda: